wenwanzeng/ES_Analysis_Tools/README.md

 ---

-## How `BOTH` mode decides whether a file is SS or TT
+## How `BOTH` mode determines SS vs TT jobs

-When `--mode BOTH` is used, the script tries to infer job type from the file stem.
+When `--mode BOTH` is used, the script attempts to infer the job type from the filename stem.

-It looks for patterns such as:
+Patterns currently checked include:

 - TT-like: `t1`, `tt`, `triplet`
 - SS-like: `s0`, `ss`, `singlet`

-If this is not reliable for your files, edit `JOB_KIND_MAP` in the script and define the mapping manually.
+If this is not reliable for your naming scheme, define the mapping manually in `JOB_KIND_MAP` inside the script.

 Example: